lynnfaraday/aresmush.com/tutorials/code/chopping-block.md

 Ares has no "Thing" object type.
 That means no rings, no notepads, no blaster pistols, no Viper fighter craft to climb into, etc.   Why?
 All of those things are done in different ways.

-Things that were cosmetic have been supplanted by a more robust 'detail' system that works on players as well as rooms.
+* Cosmetic Items have been supplanted by a more robust 'detail' system that works on characters as well as rooms.
 If you want a special desc for your ring or the family photo on your wall, add a detail.

-Things that stored code don't exist because Ares doesn't associate code with objects at all.
-Code lives on the server.
-There is no player-side code scripting.
-Notepad and multi-descer code is built into the game as globals.
+* Code Storage Items don't exist because code in Ares is not associated with a database object.
+Code lives on the server and there is no player-side code scripting.
+Many player utilities like notes and multi-descers are build into the core code.

-Things that were used as vehicles to drive around in don't exist because frankly I find them kind of useless.
-If you really needed to model a vehicle or elevator or whatnot, you could utilize a room for the interior and create some vehicle control code that re-linked the exits in/out of the vehicle and generated some emits based on where the vehicle moved.
+* Vehicles can be done as rooms with custom code to move the in/out exits around.

-Things that were used for inventory tracking (weapons, armor, etc.) don't exist in the standard codebase because FS3 Combat uses a freeform inventory.
-It's the combat organizer's job to police characters who arm themselves with nonsensical weapons.
-If you wanted to code a different system that kept track of what gear a player had, you'd create specific database fields to track the gear, not generic @created objects.
-Virtual inventory is the way even modern econoy systems on Penn/Tiny have leaned.
+* Inventory Tracking can be done with custom code for a virtual inventory system.
+Specialized data fields/models would keep track of what gear a player had, rather than just generic @-created objects.

-If you have trouble philosophically adapating an old-style MUSH system to Ares' Thing-less world, just [ask for help](/feedback.html).
+If you have trouble philosophically adapting an old-style MUSH system to Ares' Thing-less world, just [ask for help](/feedback.html).